mbejger/TDFstat/docs/input_data.md

 ----
 ## genseg code

-This code assembles STS (short time series) chunks stored in a HDF5 file (produced by `extract_band`) into time segments of any length.
+This code combines STS (short time series) chunks stored in a HDF5 file (produced by `extract_band`) into time segments of any length.
 In addition:

 * it applies science (analysis ready) mask (Tukey window is used to smooth edges of each continuous region)
 * removes outliers
-* writes ephemeris for the detectorr (requires lalsuite)
+* writes ephemeris files (DetSSB.bin) for the detector (requires lalsuite)

 ### Compilation: